OpenVMS Notes: x86-64 Porting Diaries

 iLO |

-- OpenVMS-9.2-2 x86-64 can only be installed on a machine that employs UEFI.
+- OpenVMS-9.2-2 x86-64 can only be installed on hardware that employs UEFI.
 BIOS-only machines will not work.

 Machine |